 Teaching Assistants work with students assigned to first-year doctrinal courses and upper-level required courses and assist the students in working through problems and understanding the doctrinal coursework, as well as developing their skills.

-This is an Honors Teaching Fellowship program in which second-year students in the top 10 percent of their class are assigned to a section of a required course as a teaching fellow.
+This is an Honors Teaching Fellowship program in which eligible second-year students are assigned to a section of a required course as a teaching fellow.
 The fellows attend the regularly scheduled classes, conduct or assist in conducting small group review sessions, provide individual tutoring and assist faculty in critiquing individual students' responses to sample questions and problems.
 To be eligible, students must be ranked in the top 20 of the class according to first year class rank, and must have earned a grade of B+ or better in Federal Civil Procedure or Contracts are invited to participate.
 Students in the four-year program are eligible.
 There are 12 Fellowships.
 The highest ranked eligible students are invited to participate, and if a student declines, the next eligible ranked student is invited.